-A program seeking accreditation may voluntarily withdraw from the accreditation process at any time when it requests withdrawal in a letter to NAEYC.
+A program seeking accreditation may voluntarily withdraw from the accreditation process at any time by submitting a notice of withdrawal to NAEYC.
 The program may reapply for accreditation at a later time without prejudice by submitting a new Application for Accreditation Eligibility and an application fee.

-Accredited Programs Withdrawing from Accreditation
+Accredited Programs Withdrawing from Accreditation or Candidacy

-An accredited program may voluntarily withdraw from accreditation at any time when it requests withdrawal in a letter to NAEYC signed by a senior-level administrator (dean or above) of the program.
+An accredited program may voluntarily withdraw from accreditation or candidacy at any time when it requests withdrawal in a letter to NAEYC signed by a senior-level administrator (dean or above) of the program.
 An accredited program that voluntarily withdraws will be removed from the public list of accredited programs.

-Programs that withdraw from accreditation may remain with the system and retain their access to resources, etc., by returning to self-study.
+Programs that withdraw from accreditation or candidacy may remain with the system and retain their access to resources, etc., by returning to self-study.
 Programs, regardless of their previous accreditation status, may remain in self-study for up to five (consecutive) years.
 Those programs are eligible to submit a Self-Study Report and pursue candidacy without submitting a new Application for Accreditation Eligibility or an application fee.

 A program should notify NAEYC as part of its withdrawal letter whether it intends to withdraw completely from the accreditation system or return to Self-Study.
 Programs that wish to return to Self-Study must return the Notice of Intent Form provided by NAEYC in response to the program's withdrawal letter.
-If a program does not return the Notice of Intent Form or letter signed by senior administration indicating a desire to completely withdraw from the system within the requested deadline, the program's accreditation will expire two weeks after the next report and/or fee deadline is missed.
+If a program does not return the Notice of Intent Form or letter signed by senior administration indicating a desire to completely withdraw from the system within the requested deadline, the program will be placed on Administrative Probation two weeks after the next report deadline or fee deadline is missed (whichever comes sooner).
+Per Administrative Probation policy, the program's accreditation or candidacy status will expire if the terms of Administrative Probation are not met.